 There is so much to see in this small area, and you can just wander around freely at your own leisure – but for those who are curious about the unique compliments of architecture and quirky facts on offer here, you should consider a deep-dive into the area with a MedienHafen tour.

 You’re in Germany now, so it’s time to embrace the bike.
-With mercifully flat landscape and a great city infrastructure for cycling, one of the best things to do in Düsseldorf is get on two wheels and discover the city that way.
+With a mercifully flat landscape and a great city infrastructure for cycling, one of the best things to do in Düsseldorf is to get on two wheels and discover the city that way.
 It’s definitely how all the locals get around, so why not join in the fun?
-It’s very easy to rent a bike and there are even bike tours if you want to be guided around.
+It’s effortless to rent a bike, and there are even bike tours if you want to be guided around.

 For those who are – well – less inclined towards exercise on their holidays (us, included), Dusseldorf also offers a very cool segway tour to explore with.

-It’s actually two adjoining buildings with distinct styles – the Sir Astor part has a more robust, Scottish/African style while the Lady Astor half is more delicate and ‘feminine’, with lighter colors and florals.
-There’s an attractive garden where you can lounge if the sun is shining, or if it’s colder snuggle up in the library with a good book.
-Each room was completed as a labor of love by owner Mr. Wilfried Meuser and it shows in the attention to detail and quality room fixtures.
-It was no wonder so many of the other guests we chatted with were regulars here – once you stay at Hotel Sir & Lady Astor, it is hard to imagine staying anywhere else.
+It’s actually two adjoining buildings with distinct styles – the Sir Astor part has a more robust, Scottish/African style.
+At the same time, the Lady Astor half is more delicate and ‘feminine,’ with lighter colors and florals.
+There’s an attractive garden where you can lounge if the sun is shining, or if it’s colder, snuggle up in the library with a good book.
+Each room was completed as a labor of love by owner Mr. Wilfried Meuser, and it shows in the attention to detail and quality room fixtures.
+It was no wonder, so many of the other guests we chatted with were regulars here – once you stay at Hotel Sir & Lady Astor, it is hard to imagine staying anywhere else.

 These two exhibition venues are where you’ll find the Düsseldorf art scene you’ve heard about (from us!).
 They’re part of the ‘Kunstsammlung’ (art collection) of Nordrhein-Westfalen and sit a mere 20 minutes from each other in the center of the city.
 K20 has an eye-catching façade of curving black granite and hugely tall spaces of up to 14 meters, designed to truly showcase the art; K21, on the other hand, is a historic building with a public square, whose interior has been completely remodeled.